EnzoHaegel/Data_Mining/README.md

 # Data_Mining
 Data Mining

-This is the data set that I will use for the course Data mining
+You can find everything that I used for this project, such as the code and the data for the course Data Mining at NTPU